Crossair Flight 498: Event

 The plane was scheduled to depart from Zurich Airport on Monday, 10 January 2000, at around 6:00 p.m.
 Central European Standard Time (CEST) and arrive at Dresden Airport a few hours later.
 The cold, drizzly weather was normal for the area.

 After the seven passengers and three crew members boarded, the plane was cleared for takeoff on time at 5:54 p.m.
 CEST (16:54 UTC).
 The aircraft departed Runway 28 heading west.
 From takeoff, the plane climbed normally.
 But after 7.2 km, the plane suddenly started to lose altitude and turn to the right instead of following the approved flight path to the left.
 When air traffic controllers asked the pilot if he meant to turn right, they were answered with "Stand by," followed by a loss of radio contact.

 At 5:56 p.m.
 CEST (16:56 UTC), one minute and 56 seconds into the flight, the plane disappeared from radar screens and crashed into a field, instantly lighting up over 2000kg of jet fuel.
 Officials later determined that the plane went into a diving right turn before vanishing from radar screens.
 Burning wreckage was scattered for 200 to 300 m near houses in Niederhasli, some 5 km northwest of the runway at Zurich's Kloten airport.
 The flight data and cockpit voice recorders were recovered from the accident scene, both heavily damaged.
 There were no survivors.

+A memorial to the accident and its victims now stands at the crash site.